chaoabunga/mnscripts/README.md

 # chc-scripts
+Version: 0.1.1.1

 Scripts for installing and updating Chaincoin easily.
+Installs Masternode based on Privkey input, and a simple web monitor.
 Experimental script, use at your own risk!!!

 Tested Systems: